Blankman: Plot

 Wanting a great story, Larry Stone manages to contact Minelli and trades knowledge of Blankman's love for Kimberly in exchange for an exclusive interview.
 While researching Minelli and Grandma Walker's murder, Kimberly realizes his true identity and calls Kevin with the news, only for Minelli to take Kimberly hostage.
 Thinking he is talking to Blankman, Minelli threatens to kill Kimberly if Blankman doesn't show up.
 Kevin rushes to Darryl's workplace with the news, but Darryl refuses to help until Kevin reveals Minelli killed their grandmother.
-They leave and change to their superhero identities: Blankman, and Kevin agreeing to wear a costume himself, the "Other Guy".
+They leave and change to their superhero identities, with Kevin agreeing to wear a costume himself as "Other Guy".
 The two heroes rush to the TV station, where Minelli has murdered a reporter and is threatening others, including Stone.
 The two engage in a fight with Minelli's goons, but they lose.
 They are placed in a water tank and left to drown, with Stone and Kimberly chained up and left to die, and Minelli has hidden bombs to destroy the building.
 Blankman calls J-5 to save them and succeeds.
 The duo then finds the bombs in the women's bathroom, and stuffs the explosives inside J-5, while he frees Kimberly (Stone is left behind, as a joke by Other Guy).
 Once outside, the explosives detonate, destroying J-5.
 Distraught, Blankman swears revenge.

 Tracking Minelli to his factory hideout, Blankman and Other Guy prepare for the final battle.
 Other Guy is overconfident and gets wounded because his costume is not bulletproof.
-Blankman then defeats Minelli's goons with his electric "newchucks", and activates his jet-powered roller blades to capture Minelli, delivering him to the police and finally avenging their grandmother's death.
+Blankman then defeats Minelli's goons with his electric "newchucks" and activates his jet-powered roller blades to capture Minelli, delivering him to the police and finally avenging their grandmother's death.
 Blankman, this time with Other Guy, is once again acknowledged as a hero by the people and receives the Mayor Harris Award for outstanding community service at a ceremony in their honor, while Other Guy receives a Blankman T-shirt, much to his disgust.
 After the ceremony, Kevin introduces Kimberly to Darryl.
 The two make light conversation until Kimberly pretends to see a purse snatcher, which puts Darryl on high alert.
-It was a trick, as Kimberly reveals she already knows that Darryl is Blankman; to prove it, she kisses Darryl, causing him to fall to the ground embarrassingly like before.
-The film ends with a shot of a banner that reads "We Love You Blankman... and the Other Guy".
+It was a trick, as Kimberly reveals she already knows that Darryl is Blankman to prove it, she kisses Darryl, causing him to fall to the ground embarrassingly like before.
+The film ends with a shot of a banner that reads "We Love You Blankman and Other Guy."